ZnbKhan/React-Dairies/Notes/Episode-5.md

                    when we call a useState() - it's gives a state variable `const [listOfRestaurant] = useState(we can pass default value here, like [], {}, null);` -- beaves like normal variable.
-                   -- we can't modify this restaurant for modification we have second parameter in array call `setListofRestaurant()` used to update the list this is same as `let listOfResstauarnt= [];`
+                   -- we can't modify this restaurant for modification we have second parameter in array call `setListofRestaurant() used to update the list this is same as `let listOfResstauarnt= [];`

-                   whenever a state variable changes react will re-render the component.
+                   `whenever a state variable changes react will re-render the component`.

-                   Core Logic of React -- Re rendring of component
+                   `Core Logic of React -- Re rendring of component`

 # THEORY  01:45:11